FAA safety panel certifies Boeing Max software update as investors call for board revamp

 |UNITED CONTINENTAL HLDG.

-The grounding has weighed on U.S. carriers like American Airlines, United Air Lines and Southwest Airlines, which collectively have been forced to cancel thousands of flights and extend the potential for interruptions through the lucrative summer travel season to mid-August.
+The halt in operations has weighed on U.S. carriers like American Airlines, United Air Lines and Southwest Airlines, which collectively have been forced to cancel thousands of flights and extend the potential for interruptions through the lucrative summer travel season to mid-August.